umdfiresa2024/spring-research-microplastics/README.md

 ## Background

-Plastic bag bans have been implemented all around the Chesapeake Bay area in the past decade.
-Harford County in Maryland implemented a plastic bag ban in September 2017.
-Arlington and Fairfax counties in Virginia implemented a plastic bag tax in January 2022.
+In light of the escalating concerns over rising microplastic concentrations in local watersheds, policymakers have been exploring interventions to safeguard water quality from plastic pollution.

-Seeley et al. (2020) and Shen et al. (2020) discussed how microplastics can impact ocean carbon sequestration and dissolved organic carbon levels.
+Notably, various jurisdictions around the Chesapeake Bay Watershed—an integral estuarine system serving the DMV (D.C., Maryland, and Virginia) and broader Northeastern United States(New York, Pennsylvania, Delaware, and West Virginia)—have implemented measures such as plastic bag bans and taxes.
+These measures aim to curtail the consumption and subsequent pollution of plastic bags through taxes and complete bans of plastic bags.
+For instance, Harford County in Maryland enacted a plastic bag ban in September 2017, while Arlington and Fairfax counties in Virginia introduced a plastic bag tax starting January 2022.

-Our research attempts to see what effects, if any, plastic bag bans and taxes have on dissolved carbon levels in the Chesapeake Bay.
+To critically evaluate the effectiveness of these policies and their environmental ramifications, our study monitors changes in oceanic carbon sequestration dynamics, specifically focusing on dissolved organic carbon levels as research suggests that microplastics can influence these levels by absorbing carbon particles when they degrade in aquatic environments.
+Thereby, our research aims to determine the impacts, if any, that plastic bag bans and taxes have on the dissolved carbon levels within the Chesapeake Bay ecosystem.

 ## Data

-The list of counties with plastic bag bans and taxes came from banthebag.com.
+The list of counties with plastic bag bans and taxes came from banthebag.com, which also provides the dates of implementation of the regulations.

 The list of counties and states came from the Chesapeake Bay Foundation website, which listed the counties that are considered to be a part of